Shanu529/Nexora-assignment-E-Commerce/README.md

 🌍 CORS

 ✨ Features
+all the API endpoint are cover are in this project
 ✅ User registration & login (JWT-based authentication) ✅ View all products
 ✅ Add & remove products from the cart